HariSekhon/Knowledge-Base/networking.md

 ## CIDR visualizer

-Shows bits, netmask, first IP, last IP, number of IPs in range
+Shows bits, netmask, first IP, last IP, number of IPs in range.

 <http://cidr.xyz/>

+Especially those of you who never learnt to do your IP network calculations for your CCNA upwards.

 ## VPNs